 Mr R demands that the practice contact Counter Fraud Services and pay the charges.
 The practice manager contacts MDDUS for help in responding to Mr R’s complaint.

-A dento-legal adviser offers assistance to the PM in drafting and reviewing a written letter of response.
+ANALYSIS/OUTCOME: A dento-legal adviser offers assistance to the PM in drafting and reviewing a written letter of response.

 The letter first expresses regret at Mr R’s dissatisfaction and states that the practice views such feedback as a learning opportunity to improve the care provided to patients.